servicegraph-foss/servicegraph-py/README.md

 ### ❌ Not Ideal For
 - **Python 2.7 or <3.8** - requires modern type hints
-- **Projects avoiding type hints** - core to dipy's design
+- **Projects avoiding type hints** - core to servicegraph's design
-- **Need for decorators on every class** - dipy is registration-based, not decorator-based
+- **Need for decorators on every class** - servicegraph is registration-based, not decorator-based

 ## Core Concepts

 ### Service Discovery and Resolution

-dipy uses a recursive resolution mechanism that automatically discovers and instantiates dependencies.
+servicegraph uses a recursive resolution mechanism that automatically discovers and instantiates dependencies.
 When you request a service, the container:

 1. **Locates the registration** - Finds the concrete type mapped to your interface
 2. **Analyzes dependencies** - Inspects the constructor for required parameters